jpaulodefarias/labs.communication/README.md

 # Communication
+Communication platform used to send messages via email, sms, push and whatsapp.
 This application is a REST API written in Java using Spring.
 The used database is PostgreSQL.

 ## Pre-requisites